forthrightla/joshwrightlac/projects/jump-rope-nationals-case-study.md

 USA Jump Rope, the largest jump rope organization in the United States, has large events all over the country each year, culminating in the Jump Rope Nationals.

-The processes used to run the events and the organization itself are outdated and starting to fray at the edges.
+The processes used to run the events and the organization are outdated and starting to fray at the edges.

 ### My role

-I was hired by a consulting group to conduct a two day research study at the event to help develop a strategy and potentially a software solution.
+I was approached by the Austin-based consultancy <a href="http://rglrcollective.com" target="_new">RGLR Collective</a> to partner with them and conduct an on-site research study at the annual Jump Rope Nationals event in Florida.
+The goal was to observe the event and identify problem areas and possible solutions, culminating in an overall strategy for modernizing the sport.

 ### Field research

-Partnered with a fellow UX researcher, we split up and conducted rapid fire contextual inquiries when we could grab people’s time.
+Working as a two person team with a fellow UX researcher, I conducted rapid fire **contextual inquiries** with leadership, athletes, and support staff.
 Additionally, I did a deep dive into how the event itself was run.

 Not knowing much about sports in general, I was learning as much as I could as quickly as possible.

 ![](/images/jumprope-interview.jpg)

-### Dated legacy systems
+### Dated systems

-A surprising amount of the process used to run the event is still analog, and their filing system is “a filing cabinet in a storage unit in Alabama”.
+A surprising amount of the process used to run the event remains paper-based, with their filing system consisting of “a filing cabinet in a storage unit in Alabama”.

 There was a tremendous opportunity for optimization.